COVID-19 Trade Impacts Resource Page

 Click here to learn more about the Sandler, Travis & Rosenberg Trade Report.

-Left without a functioning method for resolving trade disputes at the World Trade Organization after the Appellate Body ceased to function in December 2019, more than a dozen WTO members announced Jan.
-24 their own interim appeal arrangement.
+Left without a functioning method for resolving trade disputes at the World Trade Organization after the Appellate Body ceased to function in December 2019, more than a dozen WTO members announced March 27 their own arrangement that they said will provide an “independent and impartial” appeal mechanism.